davydovanton/hanami-architecture/README.md

 ```

 ### Testing
-For testing you code with dependencies you can use two ways.
+For testing your code with dependencies you can use two ways.

 The first, DI:
 ```ruby